wgmv/laravel-slack-api/readme.md

 ### Changes made:

-* removed functionality to lookup user by nickname and cache as it was not needed anymore
+* removed functionality to lookup user by nickname: this package provides basic functionality
+* removed cache as it was not needed anymore
 * added basic tests
 * updated slack api options on a couple of methods
 * fixed minor bugs